Dhruman17/Skyboard-FB32/README.md

 3. Save and apply:
    - Click "Save Configuration"
-   - System will store credentials in EEPROM
+   - System will store credentials in Preferences (non-volatile storage)
    - System will restart with new credentials
    - Verify connection in Firebase console